 You do need to take the Cafflano Kompresso apart after each espresso shot.
 If you don’t, you are signing yourself up for stale coffee and demotion from Head Home Barista.
 However, this is a simple process.

-You just need to dismantle the device then wash and rinse the parts.
+You just need to dismantle the device and then wash and rinse the parts.
 It should take less than 5 minutes, and you’re done.
 Which, as manual espresso makers go, is pretty impressive.

 If you are finding it difficult to get the coffee puck out in one go, lift and depress the piston again before you dismantle it.
 After pulling your shot, doing this will push the last of the water out of your coffee.
 This will allow the puck to tap out with ease.